vladikk/vladikk.github.com/content/post/source/2018-02-28-microservices.markdown

 <img src="/images/microservices/backlog-service.png" alt="Example" />

-Now let’s see what makes a Service a *Micro*service.
+Now let’s see what makes a service a microservice.

 ## What is a Microservice?
 If a service is a mechanism that enables access to one or more publicly executable operations, then a microservice is a service with a “micro” public interface.
 It provides as few public operations as possible - literally, a “micro”-service.